crosswalk-project/crosswalk-website/documentation/Cordova/30-Migrate_an_application.md

     The `id` lines show the integer or string you need to pass to the `--target` option.

+    By default, Cordova will build a debug package for your application.
+You can build a release version instead using:

+        $ cordova build --release android

+    Once you've built a release package, you will need to [sign and align it](http://developer.android.com/tools/publishing/app-signing.html) if you intend to install it to an Android device or distribute it via an app store.

 6. The output Android `.apk` files are in the `kitchensink/platforms/android/bin/` directory.
 You can either install them from there with `adb`:

         $ cd kitchensink